Average Cost of Sump Pump Repair

 Bottom Line

-- Repairs usually run $150 to $750 and cover floats, switches, check valves, and minor discharge fixes.
+- Repairs usually run $150–$750 and cover floats, switches, check valves, and minor discharge fixes.

-- Replacements typically cost $800 to $1,600 for a complete swap, with pedestal models on the low end and submersibles on the high end.
+- Replacements typically cost $800–$1,600 for a complete swap, with pedestal models on the low end and submersibles on the high end.

 - Compare the repair estimate against the unit’s age, warranty, and reliability.
 If costs are stacking up or the motor is failing, replacement is often the better investment.

-If you’re ready to price your options, Modernize can match you with recommended local pros for fast diagnostics and side-by-side quotes.
+If you’re ready to price your options, connect with licensed basement waterproofing pros in your area for fast diagnostics and side-by-side quotes.

-Get matched with the best basement waterproofing pros near you.
+Get matched with licensed basement waterproofing pros near you.